dstnbrkr/componentkit/_docs/why-cpp.md

 layout: docs
 permalink: /docs/why-cpp.html
 ---
 Using Objective-C++ in ComponentKit offers some serious wins in syntax.
 However this does mean you need to touch a limited subset of C++ to work with ComponentKit.
-Don't worry, it's not too bad:
+Don't worry, it's not too bad!

-{pxlcld/kRk3}

 Here again is a generic article component: